Photo by Nikki Doyle

 Wildlife Conservation

-PHYSICAL CONDITIONING: While experience in kayaking, snorkeling or hiking is not required to participate in this program, good general health is recommended.
+PHYSICAL CONDITIONING: While experience in kayaking, snorkeling or hiking is not required to participate in this program, good general health is needed.
 Most activities are optional.
 Your Blue Water Ventures guides will offer a variety of excursions each day for those who want to keep active.
-Some level of upper body conditioning is advisable to prepare for kayaking and snorkeling.
-Please call us if you have any questions regarding the activities planned 831 459 8548.
+Some level of upper body conditioning is advisable to prepare for kayaking and snorkeling, If you have a chronic back, shoulder or neck injury or condition you may find kayaking or snorkeling uncomfortable and you may opt out of some activities.
+Boat rides may be bumpy and uncomfortable for back or neck issues.
+If you are a non swimmer, do not join our snorkeling and kayaking tour in Belize.
+Please text us if you have any questions regarding the activities planned at 831 345 2417 or email Kim Powell at: bluewaterventuressc@gmail.com We reserve the right to deny anyone participation in an activity during our Belize program.
+Although we don’t cover many miles on foot while on the mainland, our days are very active especially as we adjust to the tropical humidity and heat.
+We suggest some cardio fitness training, walking and swimming well before your arrival to Belize.

-ACTIVITIES INCLUDED: Snorkeling, sea kayaking, paddle boarding, hiking through jungles, climbing Mayan ruins, boating and jungle tubing.
+ACTIVITIES INCLUDED: Snorkeling, sea kayaking, paddle boarding, hiking through jungles, exploring Mayan ruins, boating and jungle tubing.
 Our hikes on the mainland range from 1-3 miles with some options for further distance.
-Our sea kayaking destinations range from a few hundred yards to 4 miles with options for further distance.
+Our sea kayaking destinations range from a few hundred yards to 3 miles.
 You may pick and choose which kayaking and snorkeling activities you would like to participate in.
-Activities, especially kayaking are determined by marine conditions that are reviewed daily.
+Activities, especially kayaking are determined by marine conditions and are reviewed daily.

 KAYAKING AND PADDLE BOARDING: We will have access to a variety of kayaks and SUPS (paddle boards) while on Glovers Reef.
 Double sit on top kayaks will be used for most of our group outings.
 These kayaks are ideal for exploring the warm tropical water of Belize.
 Just slide off your boat with your mask and snorkel on when you want to see what’s underneath you!
 Everyone will be checked out on kayaking skills and safety in the shallow lagoon in front of our Cabanas.
 Kayaking at Glovers is highly dependent upon marine conditions which we will closely monitor each day.